 to the bottom of your mouth.
 In fact, the whole base of your tongue is firmly anchored

 to the bottom of your mouth, so you could never swallow your tongue even if you tried!

 Don't put that mirror away yet!
 Look at your tongue again, but this time look closely

 at the top of it.
 Notice how it's rough and bumpy — not like the underside,

 which is very smooth.
 That's because the top of your tongue is covered with a layer

 Papillae help grip food and move it around while you chew.
 And they contain your

-taste buds, so you can taste
+taste buds, so you can

-an adult.
+they do to an adult.
 Taste buds can detect sweet, sour, bitter, and salty flavors.

 So how do you know how something tastes?
 Each taste bud is made up of taste cells,